MacroxW/first-vscode-extension/README.md

 2. Open Command Palette (`Ctrl+Shift+P`)
 3. Run "Add Text Beside Code"
 4. See the decorative text appear at the end of the line

+### Capturing Console Logs

+1. Open a JavaScript/TypeScript file with `console.log` statements
+2. Run "Capture and Display Logs" command
+3. See log outputs displayed beside each `console.log` line with timestamps
+4. Use "Clear Log Decorations" to remove log displays

 ### Managing Vite Projects